-Our program engages a global community of students and faculty that work together to develop collaboration, leadership, design strategy, and problem-solving skills that are then applied to innovatively solve humanity’s most pressing environmental and social sustainability challenges.
+Our program engages a global community of students and faculty who work together to develop design strategy, collaboration, leadership, and problem-solving skills that are then applied to solve humanity’s most pressing environmental and social sustainability challenges.

 SD 6500 Introduction to Sustainable Design 3

 In this foundational course students are introduced to hands-on and holistic approaches to sustainability.
 This course covers current sustainability frameworks, principles, and materials assessments, as well as the history and logic behind them, providing students with useful research tools to apply to the ever-changing demands of sustainable design, business, development, and policy-making.

 SD 6510 Systems Thinking 3

 We are transitioning from the age of design for the part to the age of design for the whole.
 Systems thinking, languages of design, and product life cycles are integrated and they form the solid foundation for innovative products.
 This course provides students with the tools required to succeed in today's dynamic market and a world of uncertainty.
 Actionable theory is absorbed through market-specific projects.

 Course content is the completion of the graduate project in the field of sustainable design and innovation determined by the student and his or her mentor in consultation with the sustainable design program office.

 Choose Five of the Following 15 SD 6600 Innovation Tools and Techniques 3